 Explainability Framework¶

 "In manufacturing, a quote is a negotiation.
-If you can't explain every rupee, you lose the deal or your margin.
-We don't just give you a price; we give you the logic to defend it."
+If you can't explain every rupee, you risk losing the deal or your margin.
+We don't just give you a price; we give you the backup you need to win."

 Three Pillars of Explainability¶